Dom-iha/quizzical/README.md

 ### Continued development

-Will add the option for users to configure the kind of questions they want to answer.
+- Will add the option for users to configure the kind of questions they want to answer.
+- Add a nice celebration feature if all questions are gottem right.

 ### How to Use